 Having sex after an abortion is a commonly asked women’s health issue.
 Abortions are still taboo.
 Even though there were 652,639 abortions performed in the U.S. in 2014 (most recent data collected), according to the Centers for Disease Control and Prevention (CDC).

-The misconceptions that surround abortions and women’s health leave many women seeking answers.
-Many want to know about sex after an abortion, and the need for birth control.
+The misconceptions surrounding abortions and women’s health leave many women seeking answers.
+Many want to know about sex after an abortion and the need for birth control.

 Here’s what you need to know!